tufts-ml/SAMIL/README.md

 ### A note on reproducibility
 While the focus of our paper is reproducibility, ultimately exact comparison to the results in our paper will be conflated by subtle differences such as the version of Pytorch etc (see https://pytorch.org/docs/stable/notes/randomness.html for more detail).

+From our experiment, we notice that there might be a few percentage variation from run to run (This is especially the case for Split1.)

 ## Citing this work
 @article{huang2023detecting,